Follow-up after treatment for bone cancer

 • headaches that don’t go away

-The chance that bone cancer will come back (recur) is greatest within 5 years, so you will need close follow-up during this time.
+The chance that bone cancer will come back is greatest within 5 years, so you will need close follow-up during this time.

 Follow-up visits for bone cancer are usually scheduled:

-• every 3 to 6 months for 3 years after first treatment
+• every 3 months for 2 years

 • then every year